blogresponder/socks2file/README.md

 ```
 ##### Transmitter
 - upload the *examples/linux_shared_folder/server/* directory to the vulnerable server
-- launch the server like so :
+- launch the *transmitter* like so :
 ```
 python ./socks_transmitter.py <path_to_directory_to_create_socks_files_in>
 ```